MaurizioB/NoLaE/README.md

 ##Known issues
 NoLaE is still in development, so it **has** bugs.
 Please, carefully test your configuration before using it in live performances!
-- JACK support not available yet!
+- JACK support is not very stable yet: it doesn't quit correctly and might crash JACK upon restart!
+Be very careful!
 - A graphical fixed layout has been used, so it might look ugly when using a non standard Qt theme.
 - Default values in the editor window do not always set
-- If an output port is removed in the editor and a controller was set to it, NoLaE will probably crash while saving
+- If an output port is removed in the editor and a controller was set to it, NoLaE will probably crash while opening Live mode (should be fixed, now)
-- The patch syntax checking system is not very reliable, you could type any "valid" python expression
+- The patch syntax checking system is not very reliable, you could type any "valid" python expression, even if it does not make sense as a patch
-- LED default values in the editor window don't always match the actual ones
+- LED default colors in the editor window don't always match the actual ones
-- Assigning 2 controllers to the same LED will overwrite its value.
+- When 2 controllers are assigned to the same LED, the latest used controller will overwrite the previous value.
-- In playing mode the groups are not shown for the first template on startup
 - Toggle buttons are not recognized, and will behave as you were keeping the button pressed.